 I gained A Levels in Biology, Art, Textiles & Dress (Textile Science & History of Costume and Dressmaking) during sixth form at school in Surrey, followed by an Art Foundation Course at Croydon Art College.
 Eventually I graduated from Middlesex University in 1992 with a BA (Hons) in 3D Design & Jewellery which included a few months at The Fachochschule in Dusseldorf, Germany.
 During my studies, my eyes were opened to the more experimental work of designers such as Issey Miyake.

 As a graduate, my first job was Head of Events and Visual Merchandising for Cabouchon jewellery.
-As luck would have it, the company was rapidly expanding at the time, which gave me a great deal of business experience.
+The company was rapidly expanding at the time, which gave me a great deal of business experience.
 My job involved travelling mostly in Europe, setting up events at luxury hotels and working as an in-house stylist on company films and brochures, which took me to places like South Africa and enabled me to work with companies such as Saatchi & Saatchi Advertising.

-On my return to London I freelanced for about two years as a couture jewellery designer for Erickson Beamon.
+On my return to London I freelanced for two and a half years as a couture jewellery designer for Erickson Beamon where I designed over 40 successful collections for them.
 During this time my Dad had a terrible stroke which was a very difficult time and reflecting on life in general, I decided it was now or never and I took the plunge and started my own business.
 I totally self funded my business and it was a leap of faith but I learnt a lot of lessons along the way.
 Initially I created a small jewellery collection which I sold to Selfridges, Whistles and TopShop Oxford Circus in London and a boutique in Tokyo called Arki.
-Since then it's been a journey of many ups and downs but mostly ups.

 Coming from a family with a history in manufacturing, engineering and building, a desire to design and make things has definitely been passed down through the genes.